mrjono1/joi-to-typescript/README.md

 ##### Points of Interest

 - `export const PersonSchema` schema must be exported
-- `export const PersonSchema` schema includes a suffix of Schema
+- `export const PersonSchema` includes a suffix of Schema so the schema and interface are not confused when using `import` statements (recommended not requried)
 - `.label('Person');` Sets `interface` name using TypeScript conventions (TitleCase Interface name, camlCase property name)

 #### Example Call